wafibismail/unit-and-integration-testing-homework/README.md

+# Unit And Integration Testing Homework

+This is a homework assigned by my Software Engineering lecturer, who suggested several videos to choose from, though since we're free to use testing frameworks other than the ones suggested and as I have found another particular video on YouTube to be of my interest I have decided to go with it instead.

 ### Source

-This is a homework assigned by my Software Engineering lecturer, who suggested several videos to choose from, though since we're free to use testing frameworks other than the ones suggested and as I have found ahother particular video on YouTube to be of my interest I have decided to go with it instead.

 I followed guidelines in Karl Jensen's video [Unit & Integration Testing w/ Jest - August 10th 2020](https://www.youtube.com/watch?v=X5JSwL56p2A) ([Github link](https://github.com/jensen/jest-notes/)) <br>